HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Related Work

 \section{Related Work}

 Data-driven methods have revolutionized character animation.
-When a comprehensive reference motion database is available, kinematic-based methods can be used effectively.
-Several pioneering works utilizing motion graphs~\cite{DBLP:journals/tog/KovarGP02,DBLP:journals/tog/SafonovaH07} or motion matching~\cite{clavet2016motion}.
-Later, deep learning models demonstrated powerful capabilities in generating natural behaviors~\cite{DBLP:journals/tog/HoldenKS17,DBLP:journals/tog/StarkeMK22}.
-However, kinematic-based methods often struggle to capture dynamic interactions with the environment and face limitations when generalizing to unseen scenarios, which motivates the exploration of physics-based approaches.
+With a comprehensive motion dataset, kinematic-based methods, such as motion graphs~\cite{DBLP:journals/tog/KovarGP02, DBLP:journals/tog/SafonovaH07} and motion matching~\cite{clavet2016motion}, can produce realistic animations.
+Later, deep learning models advanced motion synthesis~\cite{DBLP:journals/tog/HoldenKS17, DBLP:journals/tog/StarkeMK22}.
+However, these approaches struggle with dynamic interactions and generalization to unseen scenarios, motivating the exploration of physics-based techniques.

 \textit{Physics-based models} simulate forces and dynamics to produce physically plausible behaviors.
 By leveraging reference motion clips, these methods can generate more realistic character movements~\cite{DBLP:conf/sca/ZordanH02,DBLP:journals/tog/ZordanMCF05,DBLP:journals/tog/SafonovaHP04,DBLP:journals/cgf/SilvaAP08, DBLP:journals/tog/LeeKL10, DBLP:journals/tog/LiuYPG12}.
-The strategic use of these reference motions has been a focal point of study for decades.
+The strategic use of these reference motions has been a focal point of study.
 Motion tracking is a widely used technique for creating controllers that closely follow reference trajectories, typically by optimizing a tracking objective~\cite{DBLP:journals/tog/PengALP18, DBLP:journals/tog/SokKL07,DBLP:journals/tog/LiuPY16,DBLP:journals/tog/LiuH18,DBLP:journals/tog/FussellBH21, DBLP:journals/tog/WonGH20,DBLP:conf/iccv/0002CWKX23,DBLP:journals/tog/TesslerGNCP24, DBLP:journals/corr/abs-2502-20390}.
-However, simply mimicking reference motions is insufficient for adapting to new environments.
-Some efforts have been made to obtain a kinematic planner, either to generate new reference motions~\cite{DBLP:conf/nips/0007K20} or to retrieve a motion dataset~\cite{DBLP:journals/tog/ParkRLLL19, DBLP:journals/tog/BergaminCHF19} to better fit specific tasks.
-However, these kinematic planners usually lack physical plausibility in new scenes that require a lot of interactions, thus failing to deliver effective results.
-Incorporating task objectives can help generate new behaviors~\cite{DBLP:journals/tog/PengALP18}, but the reliance on frame-by-frame tracking rewards often restricts the agent's ability to deviate from the reference motion when necessary, thereby limiting the system's adaptability.
+However, simply mimicking reference motions is insufficient for adapting to new scenes.
+Kinematic planners can be used to synthesize or retrieve new references~\cite{DBLP:conf/nips/0007K20, DBLP:journals/tog/ParkRLLL19, DBLP:journals/tog/BergaminCHF19}.
+However, they often lack physical plausibility in new scenes that require a lot of interactions.
+Incorporating task objectives can help generate new behaviors~\cite{DBLP:journals/tog/PengALP18}, but frame-by-frame tracking rewards restrict necessary deviations from reference motion, thereby limiting the system's adaptability.